-So, too many "I'm sorry's" later I've been approve for a new account (lower credit line, of course) and will be awaiting my new card - in the meantime I can't charge anything if I need to.
+So, too many "I'm sorry's" later, I've been approve for a new account (lower credit line, of course) and will be awaiting my new card - in the meantime I can't charge anything if I need to.
 Throw the widow out into the cold - at least I paid off the mortgage so they can't get me for defaulting on that.
-Next up is my letter to Ken [snip].
+Next up is my letter to **.
 Citi strikes again!!

 NOT SURE, CALIFORNIA -- I wish I could give them negative a thousand zero stars.
 Like, you know what the temperature is on Neptune at night?
 That's how many stars they deserve.
 This company is run by very good scammers, I will give them that.
 To make my headache-ridden, almost unbelievable story of how they scammed me short, I will give you insight into your likely future scenarios at Citibank:

-THE LAKES, NEVADA -- Citi Targeting Customers paying in full on time.
-If there is any Class Action Suit on Citi for this behaviour please contact me I would gladly be part of this to stop a Monster organisation like Citi from messing with Hard working tax-paying folks.
+THE LAKES, NEVADA -- Citi targeting customers paying in full, on-time.
+If there is any class action suit on Citi for this behavior, please contact me - I would gladly be part of this to stop a monster organisation like Citi from messing with hardworking tax-paying folks.

-They have dropped the credit Limit from 1000s to 200$ for one offense.
+Damage resulting: They have dropped the credit limit from 1000s to 200$ for one offense.
 This will affect my credit history which I have worked hard to build.
 They have also charged me 100$ in finance charges and interest which looks inconsequential compared to what they will be doing to my credit history

 Two days later the card had still not arrived.
 I called Citicard back and asked to speak to a supervisor.
 The supervisor admitted this time that the card had been accidentally sent to the wrong address.
 She said the card that had been sent by regular mail to a P.O.
 Box and would take a week or two to arrive.
 But, she said, she could send me a duplicate card by overnight mail.
 She promised this one would go to the right address, that she would see to it personally.